MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

-# Blockchain application for Requirement Traceability
+# Blockchain Technology for Requirement Traceability

 ## Setup the application
 1. Prerequisites: conda and python should be installed.
 Conda version 23.11.2 and up, Python version 3.11.2 and up, should work.